hardbyte/rpython-post/readme.md

         return len(self.source) == self.current
 ```

-If the character at `current` is still part of the number we want to `advance`:
+If the character at `current` is still part of the number we want to call `advance`
+to move on by one character.

 ```python
     def advance(self):